Rynchodon/SpaceEngineersPluginLoader/Readme.txt

 		Checkmark: The Author and Repository are correct and the plugin can be downloaded from GitHub.
 The plugin's configuration will be saved.
 		Magnifying Glass: Checking GitHub to see if the plugin can be located.
 The plugin's configuration will be saved.
 		Warning Symbol: Either you are not connected to the internet or no repository exists for the plugin; check your spelling.
 The plugin's configuration will be saved.
-		X: The Author or Repository is missing.
+		X: The Author or Repository field is empty.
 The plugin's configuration cannot be saved.
 		Blank: Author and Repository have not been filled in.
 The plugin's configuration cannot be saved.
 	Delete: Remove a plugin from the list.